github/codeql/docs/codeql/codeql-language-guides/using-api-graphs-in-python.rst

 Built-in functions and classes
 ------------------------------

-Built-in functions and classes can be accessed using the ``API::builtin`` method, giving the name of the built-in as an argument.
+You can access built-in functions and classes using the ``API::builtin`` method, giving the name of the built-in as an argument.

-To find all calls to the built-in ``open`` function, for instance, can be done using the following snippet
+For example, to find all calls to the built-in ``open`` function, you can use the following snippet.

 .. code-block:: ql